 Director/Photography – Laura Beth Love, Screenplay – Geoff Meed, Producer – David Michael Latt, Music – Mike Verta, Visual Effects Supervisor – Glenn Campbell, Production Design – Kalise Wallace.
 Production Company – The Asylum.

 Fay Gauthier (President Meredith Raney), Jes Selane (Kelly Reed), Salvatore Garriola (General Roundtree), Jonathan Ortiz (Captain Goddard), Matthew Poalilo (Bobby Raney), Jon Wright (Senator Randall Raney), Jude Lanston (Agent Taylor), William Castrogiovanni (Major Fry), Brian Tyler Cohen (Ari), Jacquelin Arroyo (Red), Kurt Sinclair (President Oliver)

-Independents’ Day was The Asylum’s attempt to cash in on the release of Independence Day: Resurgence (2016).
-The Asylum were not around as a company when the original Independence Day (1996) was released and so they simply rehash the original.
+Independents’ Day was The Asylum’s mockbuster attempt to cash in on the release of Independence Day: Resurgence (2016) and was released two weeks before the big budget model was.
+The Asylum were not around as a company when the original Independence Day (1996) was released.
+Here they simply rehash much of the original.
 They even copy the scene where the aliens blow up The White House, while the climax involves the plan to infect alien ship with both a computer virus and an actual virus (which becomes somewhat confusing when they hatch a plan to unleash both types of virus in the same scene).